 Years ago I sat in my cardiologist’s waiting room in anxious anticipation of my pre-op appointment prior to one of my heart surgeries.
+They had done their best to make it look as inviting as possible, they had happy pictures, bright lights and those solid mineral medical surfaces.
+It did help me calm down a bit, I will admit that.
 The waiting room was full of mostly older folks and the only person younger than me was the teenage granddaughter of a patient.
 She waited cantankerously, obviously bothered to spend time with her grandfather at the cardiologist.
 She perked up when her phone emitted an awful obnoxious noise but immediately after checking the text, she sobbed hysterically.
 When words returned to her blubbering mouth she informed her grandfather that her boyfriend just dumped her.

 For a few moments, frustration and exasperation engulfed my body.
 There I was, not even 23 years young and facing my third heart surgery.
 I had real problems.
 So did every other patient in the waiting room.
 How dare this selfish, histrionic teenage twat make such a scene in the midst of our true suffering?
 Did she not realize that our hearts were quite literally broken?
 But then a wave of compassion crashed down on my anger.
 In that moment I learned one of the most important lessons of my life, that a broken heart is a broken heart no matter how it is sliced.